rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

 ## 8.1 Virtual Views

 Relations that are defined with a CREATE TABLE statement actually exist in the database.
-They are *persistent*, in the sense that they can be expected to exist indefinitely and not to change unless they are explicitely told to change by a SQL modification statement.
+They are *persistent*, in the sense that they can be expected to exist indefinitely and not to change unless they are explicitly told to change by a SQL modification statement.

 There is another class of SQL relations, called `(virtual) views`, that do not exist physically.
 Rather, they are defined by an expression much like a query.